ldethanhoffer/ToxPost/README.md

 ```
 │
 ├── data
-│   ├── raw             <- the original, immutable data
+│   ├── raw             <- the original data
+│   ├── cleaned         <- the  cleaned dats
-│   ├── interim         <- cleaned, embedded data, not yet balanced
+│   ├── shrunken        <- the shrunken data
-│   └── processed       <- the final dataset, ready to be trained
+│   └── embedded        <- the embedded data
 │
 │
 ├── models             <- Trained and serialized models, model predictions, or model summaries